mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

+---
+title: "Diamond Sutra: Emptiness"
+description: August 1, 1979 Dharma Talk by Dainin Katagiri Roshi
+---

 [Previous](1979-07-25-Diamond-Sutra-Provisional-Being) \|
 [Home](index#diamond-sutra-emptiness) \|
 [Next](1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness)

----
-# Diamond Sutra: Emptiness
-## August 1, 1979 Dharma Talk by Dainin Katagiri Roshi
-### What is a Buddha, and what does a Buddha experience?
+#### What is a Buddha, and what does a Buddha experience?
 Katagiri Roshi describes three kinds of enlightenment: kaku (awareness), satori, and sho (realization or verification).
 He explains three aspects of the utmost, right, perfect enlightenment from the Diamond Sutra: the marklessness of all things, the marklessness of their emptiness, and the marklessness of their suchness.
 Also: Why we exist, how to experience spiritual security, and why we shouldn’t get *too* caught up in Buddhist Psychology.
-#### Transcribed by Kikan Michael Howard

 Listen:
 <a href="https://katagiritranscripts.podbean.com/e/diamond-sutra-emptiness/" target="_blank">Podcast</a> \|
 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/the-diamond-sutra-chapter-7-emptiness" target="_blank">Original</a> \|
 <a class="nr-custom-trigger">NaturalReader</a>

+---
 <a name="000"></a>
 ##### 0:00 start of recording